xayananh4/HairSalonProject/README.md

 # Complete setup/Installation instructions:
 * Clone repository to your desktop
 * CD to the Directory: HairSalon
+* Connect to database, While in the current directory(HairSalon)
 * Create appsettings.json file ![example for appsettings file](image.png)
+* Replace the following values:
+* [YOUR-DB-NAME]: vira_xay_ananh.sql
+* [YOUR-USER-HERE]: with your username
+* [YOUR-PASSWORD-HERE]: with your password
+* Add appsettings.json file to .gitignore
-* Run commands: dotnet watch run (to view web application)
+* To view web application.
+Run commands: dotnet watch run
 * Open the browser, go to https://localhost:5001

 # Known bugs: